luis5tb/luis5tb.github.io/_posts/2024-10-21-openshift-ai-validated-pattern.md

     $ ./pattern.sh make install
     ```

 3. **Configure the RAG pipelines**: After the infrastructure is in place, the OpenShift AI project is created, and the pipeline server is configured.
 You can import the required pipelines and upload the necessary documents to the MinIO buckets.
-This last part is not fully automated yet:
+This last step is not automated yet:

     1. Add documents to the appropriate folder in the Minio `localdocs` bucket:
        ![](../../../../images/localdocs_bucket.png?w=1024)